jwmunn-og/2016-personal-site/_posts/2017-01-19-year-in-review.md

 * Learned what temps over 110&deg; feel like for weeks on end.
 * Got out of our comfort zones and went to [Wanderlust](https://wanderlust.com/festivals/aspen-snowmass/), a yoga retreat in Aspen.
 * Climbed 7 CO 14ers.
 (Quandary Peak, Mt.
 Cameron, Mt.
 Lincoln, Mt.
 Bross, Mt.
 Sneffels, Mt. of the Holy Cross, Handies Peak)
-* Some took multiple attempts due to foul weather or lack of vehicle clearance
+* Some took multiple attempts due to foul weather or lack of vehicle clearance.
 * Rented a Jeep to drive up Cinnamon Pass to climb Handies Peak.
 * Learned it was more comfortable to sleep in our car at trailheads instead of setting up a tent.
 * Visited my Aunt and Uncle in Durango &amp; learned about his family ties to Silverton, CO. *Love them.*